nasa/isaac/dense_map/geometry_mapper/readme.md

       value of nav_cam_to_sci_cam_timestamp_offset from the robot config file with this value.
     --verbose: If specified, echo all output in the terminal.
+    --texture_individual_images: If specified, in addition to a joint texture of all images create individual textures for each image and camera.
+Does not work with simulated cameras.
+For debugging.
     --save_debug_data: If specified, save many intermediate datasets for debugging.